 The average regional passport agency offers a very limited number of appointment slots for travelers dealing with last-minute issues.
 For instance, some countries require a passport that is valid at least six months after the dates of your trip—should this put you in a bind, you may be able to request a special appointment.
 That said, there is no guarantee with this option.

 If attempting to obtain a 72-hour turnaround on a passport, be prepared with the following:

-Tip: These in-person, last-minute appointments must take place within 72 hours of the travel date but are able to be reserved up to two weeks in advance.
+Tip: These in-person, last-minute appointments at a local passport office must take place within 72 hours of the travel date but are able to be reserved up to two weeks in advance.

 Emergencies happen, and the State Department will attempt to issue an emergency passport when possible.
 This “life-or-death emergency service” is available to anyone with proof of an event requiring immediate travel.